mrbrins82/mrbrins82.github.io/kaggle_indeed.md

 75%    120000.000000  150000.000000  139202.500000
 max    180000.000000  312000.000000  208000.000000
 ```
 It looks like the mean value for HighSalary is more in line with Google's result.
 The mean value for MeanSalary comes in a bit lower than the national average at approximately $106k with a median value of about $103k.
+This may not take into account other forms of payment such as company stock, and bonuses, so the numbers here could be lower than the total compensation that a prospective employee can expect.

 Below we plot the distribution of MeanSalary values (all salary plots will be of MeanSalary).
 <center><img src="./assets/images/salary_dist_plot.png" alt="salary distributions plot" width="600" height="400" />
 </center>

 There are other factors that determine salary.
-Smaller start-up companies might not be able to offer the same higher salaries that larger, more established companies can.
+Smaller start-up companies might not be able to offer the same base salaries that larger, more established companies can.
 What is the relationship between salary and company size in our data?
 The next plot is a 2D hexbin plot showing MeanSalary in terms of company size.
 A histogram of these variables is also shown on the margins.
 Remember that the metric used for company size is the number of employee ratings, assuming that larger companies are likely to have more reviews than a smaller company.
 <center><img src="./assets/images/salary_companysize_hex.png" alt="salary companysize plot" width="500" height="500" />
 </center>
 From this plot, it's not very apparent that there is a distinct relationship between company size and salary.
 All we can really tell from this plot is that the majority of job listings that give salary information tend to be for smaller companies.